sintefmath/JutulDarcy.jl/docs/src/man/advanced/mpi.md

 - Running with a parallel preconditioner can lead to higher iteration counts since the ILU(0) preconditioner changes in parallel
 - Heavy compositional models benefit a lot from using threads

 Threads are easy to use and can give a bit of benefit for large models.
+You can also call `Jutul.set_hypre_threads(N)` where `N` is the desired number of threads to allow the hypre AMG solver to use threads as well.
+If you call `Jutul.set_hypre_threads()` it will default to the number of threads in the Julia session (i.e. whatever was passed to the `--threads` argument).

 ### Mixed-mode parallelism